Baron-von-Riedesel/WL32/Readme.txt

  in the corresponding .BAT files.
   Finally, WL32 isn't a CauseWay application anymore.
 To run it in plain DOS, HX's DPMI host HDPMI32 is searched.
-However, since WL32's /f option creates a CauseWay flat binary, the CauseWay extender CWSTUB.EXE must exist in this case - in either the current directory or the directory of the WL32.EXE binary.
+However, since WL32's /f option creates a flat binary WITH the CauseWay extender stub CWSTUB.EXE, this stub will be searched by WL32 in this case - in either the current directory or the directory of the WL32.EXE binary.

  2. Distribution Files